sanjana-kumara/E-Commerce-Web-Application/README.md

-# 🌐 Halgahawaththa Hardware Shop Ecommerce System
+# 🌐 Ecommerce Web Site

 The Halgahawaththa Hardware Shop Ecommerce System is a PHP-based web application designed to digitalize the operations of a local hardware store.
 It offers core eCommerce functionalities such as product listing, shopping cart, wishlist, and secure admin-side product management.
 This lightweight system provides a simple and functional platform for both customers and administrators, helping streamline product handling, order preparation, and user interaction with the shop.